kap14275819/Professional-Practices/README.md

 ## Motivational Theories
 ### Maslow's Hierarchy of Needs:
-#### This is the theory that people will have certain priorities based on what level they want to work, put down to basic survival the analogy is if someone is stranded in the forest, people will first aim for basic survival, however once people have had basic survival close to mastered, they will look to improve on their condition with shelter or simialar things.
+#### This is the theory that people will have certain priorities based on what level they want to work, put down to basic survival the analogy is if someone is stranded in the forest, people will first aim for basic survival, however once people have had basic survival close to mastered, they will look to improve on their condition with shelter or similar things.
 This is the same in the workplace and people that have recently joined a company will be looking at a basic survival on doing tasks whereas others who have worked for a longer period of time will want to achieve the next level, therefore giving them more complex jobs might prove useful.

 ### Herzberg's Two-Factor Model:
-#### This is the theory that there is either satisfaction or dissatisfaction within a work enviroment, with satisfaction being within achievement or forms of advancement within the workplace that could include salary rise or more important roles.
-However the dissatisfaction can be included within work conditions, salary and also relationships with peers.
-According to the theory, these factors must be managed effectivley in order to motivate the employees correctly.
+#### This is the theory that there is either satisfaction or dissatisfaction within a work environment, with satisfaction being within achievement or forms of advancement within the workplace that could include salary rise or more important roles.
+However, the dissatisfaction can be included within work conditions, salary and also relationships with peers.
+According to the theory, these factors must be managed effectively in order to motivate the employees correctly.
 It is the employers job to manage these factors if they want the business to be successful.

 ## Future Development Plan
 #### This plan will detail my plan for the next 10 years and will explain what my goal is for each year and what milestones I will have to complete in order to keep on track to achieving my goal.
 It also outlines what skill I will need to or will be developing during this time frame.